yegor256/drops/README.md

 <p class="tomato bold right">Hello</p>
 ```

-Here is a full list of "drops":
+Here is a full list of "drops" (excluding the colors):

 | CSS class | Style |
 |---|---|